-Within their specific areas, the Schools that make up Universidade de Lisboa are within the most prestigious in Portugal.
+Within their specific areas, the Colleges and Institutes that constitute Universidade de Lisboa are within the most prestigious in Portugal.
 The management of the University is based on administrative and financial decentralization.
 Universidade de Lisboa's Schools have their own management bodies and are organized in departments or specialty areas.
-In addition, the University includes a number of centers, institutes, units and other bodies dedicated to research, cooperation, international relations and business which facilitate the establishment of close connections to the labour market.
+In addition, the University includes a number of centres, institutes, units dedicated to research, cooperation, international relations and business which facilitate the establishment of close connections to the labour market.

-1.4. | ISCSP: Promoting Excellence in Portuguese Education since 1906
+ISCSP: Promoting Excellence in Portuguese Education since 1906

-Founded in 1906, the School of Social and Political Sciences (ISCSP) aims to provide its students with cultural, scientific and technical education in the social and political sciences area.
-In the 1st cycle, a bachelor's degree is awarded to the students who successfully complete one of our 9 degrees: Anthropology; International Relations; Human Resources Management; Media Studies; Political Science; Public Administration; Public Administration and Land Management; Social Work; Sociology.
+Founded in 1906, the Institute for Social and Political Sciences (ISCSP) provides students with cultural, scientific and technical education in the social and political sciences area, namely in the fields of Anthropology; International Relations; Human

+Resources Management; Media Studies; Political Science; Public Administration; Public Administration and Land Management; Social Work; Sociology.

-ISCSP has several research centers that actively participate in organizing seminars, debates, workshops and other initiatives that bring the school closer to society.
-At its Language School it is possible to learn a number of foreign languages and we also offer specialized courses in language for specific purposes.
-However, we specialize in Portuguese language courses for foreign students.
+ISCSP has several research centres that actively participate in organizing seminars, debates, workshops and other initiatives that bring the school closer to society.
+Our Language School offers courses in language for specific purposes and specialises in Portuguese language courses for foreign students.